Lorena591/EMI-Experimental-Temperature-Variations/README.md

 The experiment consisted of collecting electromechanical impedance signals from a 6063-T5 aluminum alloy beam containing a PSI-5H4E piezoelectric transducer, from *Piezo Systems*$$^\circledR$$, asymmetrically placed on the structure in relation to its longitudinal direction, as shown in Fig. 1

 <p align="center">
-Figure 1 - Aluminum beam with an asymmetrically coupled PZT.
+Figure 1 - (a) Aluminum beam and (b) PZT assymmetrically coupled to it.
 </p>

 ![https://github.com/Lorena591/Pesquisa-Doutorado-Direto/blob/main/VigaPZT.jpg](https://github.com/Lorena591/Pesquisa-Doutorado-Direto/blob/main/VigaPZT.jpg)